-Alabama Mountain Lakes Tourist Association.
-Alabama Bureau of Tourism and Travel, and the from the Appalachian Regional Commission, the The Hallelujah Trail was made possible by grants back often.
+Mountain Lakes Tourist Association.
+Alabama Tourism Department, and the Alabama from the Appalachian Regional Commission, the The Hallelujah Trail was made possible by grants back often.

 Trail, we wish you a good and safe trip.
-It is our hope you will come Whether you choose to visit one, ten or thirty-two churches on the pray, at least they can be still and breathe easily." presence.
+It is our hope you will come Whether you choose to visit one, ten or thirty-two churches on the New Seeds of Contemplation 1961 -Thomas Merton pray, at least they can be still and breathe easily." presence.
 There, even when they do not know how to can take refuge...Houses filled with His silent "Let there always be quiet churches in which people or a simple clapboard building.